Jim-Karanja/school-it-ticketing/README.md

 ## Windows Service (Optional)
 - Use NSSM or a task scheduler to run the Flask app as a service on Windows.

-## License
-- Internal use for your school.
-Add your preferred license if distributing.